-The Royal College of Paediatrics and Child Health is affiliated with a number of specialty and special interest groups:
+The College is affiliated with a number of paediatric specialty groups and special interest groups.

 Association for Paediatric Palliative Medicine